KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 - `BINDTXID`: our bindtxid
 - `COIN`: KMD for this example
 - `DEPOSITTXID`: the transaction id returned from the `gatewaysdeposit` call
-- `DESTPUB`: the public key where these tokens should be received on the asset chain
+- `DESTPUB`: the public key where these tokens should be received on the Smart Chain
 - `AMOUNT`: the amount of the deposit (in this case 0.1)

 ```bash